jeremiahcurrier/suspended-ticket-bulk-deletion/README.md

 # Suspended Ticket Nuke App

-Select causes of suspension in the app settings then the app is used to bulk delete all suspended tickets with the selected causes.
+* Select causes of suspension in the app settings

-Currently there is no bulk recover functionality however that is planned for the next release.
+* Bulk delete all suspended tickets based on current app settings

-Please send your bug reports to [Jeremiah Currier](https://github.com/jeremiahcurrier).
 Pull requests are welcome.

 ### Screenshot(s):